geomatics-io/ObjectListView/docs/recipes.rst

 -------------------------------------------------------------------------------------------------------------------

     I have a list that shows medical incidents.
-One of the columns is the doctor reponsible for that incident.
+One of the columns is the doctor responsible for that incident.
 I'd like the users to be able to sort by the "Doctor" column and then type the first few characters of the doctors name and find the cases assigned to that doctor.
 Is there a way to do that?

 Surprisingly, yes!
-If you set `IsSearchOnSortColumn` to  *true* (the default), then characters typed into the list will be matched against the values of the sort column, rather than against the values of column 0. iTunes shows this behavior when you sort by the "Artist" or "Album" columns.
+If you set `IsSearchOnSortColumn` to  *true* (the default), then characters typed into the list will be matched against the values of the sort column, rather than against the values of column 0. iTunes shows this behaviour when you sort by the "Artist" or "Album" columns.

 Remember: this searching works on the string representation of the value, rather than on the values themselves.